RMS Olympic: Career

 Following completion, Olympic started her sea trials on 29 May 1911 during which her manoeuvrability, compass, and wireless telegraphy were tested.
 No speed test was carried out.
 She completed her sea trial successfully.
 Olympic then left Belfast bound for Liverpool, her port of registration, on 31 May 1911.
 As a publicity stunt the White Star Line timed the start of this first voyage to coincide with the launch of Titanic.
 After spending a day in Liverpool, open to the public, Olympic sailed to Southampton, where she arrived on 3 June, to be made ready for her maiden voyage.
 Her arrival generated enthusiasm from her crew and newspapers.
 The deep-water dock at Southampton, then known as the "White Star Dock" had been specially constructed to accommodate the new Olympic-class liners, and had opened in 1911.

 Her maiden voyage commenced on 14 June 1911 from Southampton, calling at Cherbourg and Queenstown, and reaching New York City on 21 June, with 1,313 passengers on board (489 first class, 263 second class and 561 third class).
 The maiden voyage was captained by Edward Smith.
 Designer Thomas Andrews was present for the passage to New York and return, along with a number of engineers with Bruce Ismay and Harland and Wolff's "Guarantee Group" who were also aboard for them to spot any problems or areas for improvement.
-Smith and Andrews would also be onboard for Titanic's ill-fated maiden voyage the following year where both men chose to go down with the ship.
+Smith and Andrews would also be on board for Titanic's ill-fated maiden voyage the following year where both men went down with the ship.